Key points:

 Nearly half of the people living with Hepatitis C and more than a quarter of the people living with Hepatitis B reported not being treated well in healthcare settings.

 These infections can also have a massively negative effect on mental health.
 According to the survey, over a third of participants reported moderate to severe emotional distress because of their condition, often leading to anxiety and depression.
+The mental toll is great, but as is seen with other liver diseases, there is direct and negative effects on the brain.

 What can be done?